 - Put gloves on before attempting to remove the tick.
 Ticks can transmit diseases to humans too, so you’ll wanna protect your skin.

-- If you’re using a tick remover, like this Grooming Gadget, gently press the remover against your dog’s skin and slide the notch of the remover under the tick.
+- If you’re using a tick remover like this one, gently press the remover against your dog’s skin and slide the notch of the remover under the tick.
 Continue sliding the remover until the tick is caught in the smallest end of the remover and pulled free.
 Yessss!

 - If you’re using a tweezers, carefully grab the tick’s body as close to your dog’s skin as possible, but be careful not to catch the skin itself.
 Pull the tick off in a straight, steady motion and make sure you don’t leave any part of the tick behind: anything left could result in an infection.
 (Ruff.)